aiidateam/aiida-core/docs/source/tutorial/basic.rst

     def multiply(x, y):
         return x * y

-will give the desired result when applied to two ``Int`` nodes, but the calculation will not be stored in the provenance.
+will give the desired result when applied to two ``Int`` nodes, but the calculation will not be stored in the provenance graph.
-However, AiiDA ships with a handy ``decorator`` that you can add to any Python function so its execution will be stored in the provenance.
+However, we can use a ``decorator`` provided by AiiDA to automatically make it part of the provenance graph.
 Start up the AiiDA IPython shell again using ``verdi shell`` and execute the following code snippet:

 .. code-block:: python